-The half-cell potential test is the only corrosion monitoring technique standardized by ASTM.
+Corrosion is a natural process that occurs when a structure is exposed to elements like CO2 or chloride, which can penetrate the concrete all the way to the steel reinforcement.
+This can have serious durability and safety consequences, which is why it is important to monitor corrosion using an accurate and trusted method.
+The half-cell potential test is the only corrosion monitoring technique standardized in ASTM C876 – 15: Standard Test Method for Corrosion Potentials of Uncoated Reinforcing Steel in Concrete.
 It is used to determine the probability of corrosion within the rebar in reinforced concrete structures.
-This blog dives into the specifics of concrete corrosion, the half-cell potential technique for testing concrete corrosion, and the ways in which the data from the half-cell potential test can be interpreted.
+This blog dives into the specifics of concrete corrosion, the half-cell potential measurement for testing concrete corrosion, and the ways in which the data from a half-cell potential device can be interpreted.

 The Basics of Concrete Corrosion

 In reinforced concrete structures, there is a natural protective film that forms on the surface and prevents the bar from corroding.
 With time, chlorides (from de-icing salts or marine exposure) and/or CO2 penetrate the concrete and breakdown that protective layer.
 Chlorides destabilize the passive film leading to its localized breakdown, while CO2 lowers the pH of the concrete below the level of stability of the passive film.
 In the presence of oxygen and water, an electrochemical reaction initiates the process of corrosion.